VladBirta/Proiect1/README.md

 Test search bar if it works properly

 **Description:**
-Test the search bar if it works in desplaying the desired products
+Test the search bar if it desplays the desired products.

 **Steps to reproduce:**

-"1.
-Go to www.emag.ro
+1. Go to www.emag.ro
 2. Add a name product in the search bar
 3. Click the ""Search"" button

 **Expected result:**
-It should desplay the product that the user typed in the bar
+It should desplay the product that the user typed.

 --------------------